Reaishma/EcoWebPlus-/README.md

 ## 📝 License

-This project is open source and available under the GNU GENERAL PUBLIC LICENSE Version 📄](LICENSE).
+This project is open source and available under the GNU GENERAL PUBLIC LICENSE Version 📄.

 ## 👨‍💻 Developer